Cardi B Sizzles In Sparkling Leopard-Print Bikini On Instagram

-Cardi B has shared two new bikini pics with her Instagram fans today and she rocked the same sexy ensemble in the poolside snaps.
-In particular, the first share has been live for just four hours and it’s already racked up over 2.8 million likes.
+Cardi B has shared two new bikini pics with her Instagram fans today, and she rocked the same sexy ensemble in the poolside snaps.
+In particular, the first share has been live for four hours and it has already racked up over 2.8 million likes.

 The rapper struck a dramatic pose on the edge of the pool as she extended her left leg and popped her right knee.
-She held onto the side of the edge with her left hand and threw her head back with her right hand by her forehead.
-She had her eyes closed and pursed her lips for a pouty look.
+She held onto the edge with her left hand and her head was tilted back with her right hand by her forehead.
+She closed her eyes and pursed her lips for a pouty look.

 The pose allowed her to flaunt her figure as her cleavage, toned abs, and the side of her bare booty were on show.
-Her skimpy bikini featured leopard-print with sparkling accents.
-Her top had classic triangle-cut style fabric with unconventional, sparkling straps that crossed under her neck.
+Her skimpy leopard-print bikini featured sparkling accents.
+Her top had classic triangle-cut style with unconventional, sparkling straps that crossed under her neck.
 Her matching bottoms had the same sparkling accents on her hips, and her accessories matched her bold look.

-Her shoes were particularly prominent in the shot and featured sculptural gold heels, leopard-print, and a brown ankle strap with a bedazzled accent in the center.
+Her matching leopard-print shoes were particularly prominent in the shot and featured sculptural gold heels and a brown ankle strap with a bedazzled accent in the center.

-Cardi wore her hair brushed back behind her shoulders, and her platinum blond locks were done in large, luxurious curls.
+Cardi wore her hair brushed back behind her shoulders, and her platinum blond locks were styled in large, luxurious curls.

-Behind her was a view of the pool with a couple of dolphin statues, and beyond it were a couple of lime green lounge chairs and a well-manicured yard.
+Behind her was a view of the pool with a couple of dolphin statues, and beyond that were a couple of lime green lounge chairs and a well-manicured yard.

-Cardi’s many fans rushed to the comments section to gush about the photo, and the reactions were seemingly overwhelmingly positive.
+Cardi’s fans rushed to the comments section to gush about the photo, and the reactions were overwhelmingly positive.

 “Giving me very much Amazonian Goddess,” gushed an admirer.